Teacher zone

 class access code: C123456

-1. Connecting via access code: Each student within a class has an access code.
-This is the most basic way of connecting to a class.
+Each student in a class has an individual access code.
+This is the most basic access method.

 Example: 000001

-2. Connecting by giving a class access code and the exact name (as it was previously created) of an existing student.
-In this case, that name must be previously created.
+2. By class access code and the exact name of an existing student

 Example: C123456 + kate libby